Abandoned & Little-Known Airfields:

 It was a great place to fly, with plenty of room & thermals galore."

-At an unknown date, the former airport property was redeveloped by the DuPont company into the Barley Mill corporate park,
+At some point between 1983-92, the Du Pont Airport property was redeveloped by the DuPont company into the Barley Mill corporate park,

-with multiple office buildings being built over the site.
+with multiple office buildings being built over the site, as was shown on a 1992 USGS aerial view.

 In 2003, the Delaware Public Archives & the Delaware Aviation Hall of Fame